|$1,095 – $2,495||Price Range||$1,399 – $2,599|

 Avocado Construction And Feel

 The Avocado Green Mattress is a hybrid bed with recycled steel coils and organic latex foam.
 It’s a simple construction based by an individually-wrapped coil system, followed by a layer of latex foam, and then you have the option of adding a quilted pillow top.
+Read our full review of the avocado mattress.

 The combination of coils and latex foam give the mattress an almost innerspring feel, but with added softness from the pillow top.
 The layer of 100% GOLS organic certified latex foam and coils make Avocado a very responsive bed, so there won’t be any sink-in feeling.
 Avocado also made our list of the Best Latex Mattresses.